hashicorp/terraform-tfe-terraform-versions/README.md

 # terraform-tfe-terraform-versions

+*Note: this module requires a version of the `tfe` provider >=0.28*

-A Terraform module to easily manage Terraform versions on TFE
+A Terraform module to manage official Terraform versions on TFE

 ## Getting Started
 ```
-module "tf_versions" {
+module "terraform-versions" {
   source = "hashicorp/terraform-versions"

   enabled_versions = ["1.1.4", "1.1.3", "1.0.0"]
 }
 ```

+### Importing versions

 Since none of these resources will be created you'll need to import them.
 We've provided a handy script `scripts/import_versions.sh` that will import for you.
 This script expects a module name